Non-Monetized Together #svalien

 Edge2Edge Media/Unsplash

-· Swearing off politics.
-In 2020, I decided that everybody would be better off if I didn’t have political beliefs, so I trained my mind to disregard my previous political opinions.
+· Swearing off competitive politics.
+In 2020, I decided that everybody would be better off if I wasn’t competitively political, so I trained my mind to approach politics differently.
 Three years later, I’m no longer interested in competing for my political self-interest.
 I would rather enjoy my life for what it is and give you opportunities for achievement.
-I also find Christianity more satisfying than politics.
-Politics and Christianity are like two sides of the same coin.
+I also find Christianity more satisfying than competitive politics.
+Competitive politics and Christianity are like two sides of the same coin.
 They’re both value systems but are complete opposites otherwise.
-Politics is all about competition, power, and ego while Christianity is supposed to be about co-operation, wisdom, and humility (there are a lot of people who appropriate religion for political purposes though, but the two are supposed to be separate).
-So right now, religion is a big goal for me, not politics.
-Even though most of my articles are not overtly religious, I feel like I’m doing a service to God by presenting a collaborative space that functions as an alternative to politics.
+Competitive politics is all about competition, power, and ego while Christianity is supposed to be about co-operation, wisdom, and humility (there are a lot of people who appropriate religion for competitive political purposes though, but the two are supposed to be separate).
+So right now, religion is a big goal for me, not competitive politics.
+Even though most of my articles are not overtly religious, I feel like I’m doing a service to God by presenting a collaborative space that functions as an alternative to competitive politics.
 That, instead of political competition, is what motivates me and gives me meaning in my life.

 · Holding individuals accountable, not groups.
 This means that when I can, I should describe people in my articles as individuals, not as a member of a group.
 Depending on what’s appropriate for the situation, I can refer to them by username, real name, fake name, or no name at all, but not as an anonymous member of a group.
 I should refer to them like I do in this article.
 With the grown-ups in charge assigning blame to entire groups of people, it’s all too easy to forget that these groups aren’t identical clones of each other.
 Nonmonetized Together is here to resist this practice and describe people as people.
 I think presenting stories this way can help people view issues as they are without delving into identity politics.
 This might also make it easier for the people in these articles to come across Nonmonetized Together’s post on them, which would probably result in a significant positive influence on the issue that was being written about.